Coffee wars: Espresso machine market

 Along with the competition between coffeehouses, the manufacturers of espresso machines have also competed to enlarge their respective shares.
 Typically coming in three styles, manual (pulls), automatic (pulls and serves), and super-automatic (grinds, pulls, and serves), the advent of espresso pods, have lowered the market's barrier to entry.
 In 2010, Nespresso launched a home-brew method of pulling espresso shots by inventing a compact single-use coffee container.
-Typically contrasted with the more traditional ground coffee served by most major coffeeshops, the use of espresso pods have proliferated.
+Typically contrasted with the more traditional ground coffee served by most major coffee shops, the use of espresso pods have proliferated.
 In March 2014 Nespresso's patent expired, allowing Keurig and Green Mountain Coffee to market their own brands.
 In 2018, Keurig Green Mountain merged with Dr Pepper to create Keurig Dr Pepper.
 In March 2016, Starbucks announced a partnership with Keurig to distribute Starbucks-branded pods in their brewers officially entering the market.
 In April 2019 Starbucks launched a large suite of espresso pods, featuring all of their branded-espresso, with Nestlé.
 This linked the world largest coffeehouse with the largest pod-manufacturer.
 Since then, many companies (including Italian manufactures Lavazza and Illy) have launched their own brands.